 where $\alpha_{i}> 0$ are the growth constants.
 The variable $n_{i}$ will be referred to as the size of the $i$-th population, but, in practice, it may denote many different things.
 For example, it can be the length, volume, or the biomass of a plant.
 It can also be a continuous approximation of the number of animals within a habitat, or the number of cells in a plant, or the number of mitochondria in a cell.
 The units of time are also completely arbitrary here.

-Instead of solving all these ODE's we consider the time evolution of the distribution function $u(n,\alpha,t)$, whose integral over the size variable $n$ and the growth constant variable $\alpha$ represents the total number of populations, which is conserved:
+As was explained in the previous section, instead of solving all these ODE's we consider the time evolution of the distribution function $u(n,\alpha,t)$, whose integral over the size variable $n$ and the growth constant variable $\alpha$ represents the total number of populations, which is conserved:

 Integrating the distribution over $\alpha$ only,